Karatina University

-Karatina University is a public university in the town of Karatina, in central Kenya.
+Karatina University is a chartered public university in the town of Karatina, in central Kenya.

 History

 Karatina University was founded in 2007 as a Moi University campus for central Kenya, called the Moi University Central Kenya Campus.
 Located about 15 km north of the town of Karatina, it had an original intake of 100 students.
 Three years later, in 2010, it was upgraded to a constituent college of Moi University, and renamed Karatina University College.
 In 2013, the institution was declared a university in its own right, and was renamed Karatina University.

 Campus

 Karatina University's main campus is located at Kagochi, the site of the former Karatina University College about 15 km from Karatina town.
-Further sites are located in the town of Nanyuki and in the settlement of Itiati, the latter being home to the university's School of Education and Social Sciences.
+Other campuses formerly located in the town of Nanyuki, Karatina and in the settlement of Itiati, have since been annexed to the main campus as from August 2024; beginning of the 2024/25 academic year.

-The Vice Chancellor of Karatina University is Prof. Mucai Muchiri.
+The Vice Chancellor of Karatina University is Prof. Linus M Gitonga.